-Artificial intelligence, human genomics and human enhancement are likely to have major economic and social impacts in the near future.
+Artificial intelligence (AI), human genomics and human enhancement are likely to have major economic and social impacts in the near future.
 At the same time, these emerging technologies raise serious ethical, legal and human rights issues.
-“The objective of the SIENNA project was to study these issues, and to propose ways of addressing them,” explains project coordinator Philip Brey, professor of philosophy of technology at the University of Twente in the Netherlands.
+“The objective of the SIENNA project was to study these issues, and to propose ways of addressing them,” explains project coordinator Philip Brey, professor of Philosophy of Technology at the University of Twente in the Netherlands.

 Ethical tech challenges

-Artificial intelligence includes systems that support human decision-making, are able to analyse large data sets and can recognise faces and behaviours.
+AI includes systems that support human decision-making, are able to analyse large data sets and can recognise faces and behaviours.
 It also includes machines like intelligent robots and self-driving cars.
-“AI can autonomously make decisions and perform actions in ways that were until previously reserved for human beings,” says Brey.
+“AI can autonomously make decisions and perform actions in ways that were previously reserved for human beings,” says Brey.
 “But this means that it can also do all the bad things that humans can do.
-It can control people, discriminate, and violate privacy, for example.
+It can control people, discriminate and violate privacy, for example.
 Who is accountable if intelligent machines do bad things?”
 Human genomics is a powerful technology that could improve human health.
-“Yet there are important ethical implications here too,” notes Brey.
-Genome sequencing can raise significant privacy issues, as third parties become aware of one’s detailed genetic makeup.
+“Yet there are important ethical implications here too,” he notes.
+"For example, Genome sequencing can raise significant privacy issues, as third parties become aware of one’s detailed genetic make-up.
 This information could be used to discriminate against employees or insurance policyholders.”
 Finally, human enhancement is about the improvement of human performance beyond the typical range.
 Such enhancements might include superior eyes and ears, or legs and arms with improved strength and endurance.
 “Many people think the very idea is wrong,” says Brey.
 “In any case, there are health and safety risks, and concerns about loss of human identity and inequality.”

 Raising ethical awareness